openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

-     "The Samba team isnâ€™t expecting to release [Samba 4](http://www.zdnet.com/blog/open-source/samba4-release-pushed-back-to-late-2010-2011/5548?tag=content;search-results-rivers) until the first half of 2011  (optimistically) but work on support for Microsoftâ€™s SMB2 â€” and older  SMB/CIFS â€” has moved ahead quite nicely.
+     "The Samba team isn’t expecting to release [Samba 4](http://www.zdnet.com/blog/open-source/samba4-release-pushed-back-to-late-2010-2011/5548?tag=content;search-results-rivers) until the first half of 2011  (optimistically) but work on support for Microsoft’s SMB2 — and older  SMB/CIFS — has moved ahead quite nicely.
-     Samba leader Jeremy Allison said support for SMB2 â€” which was  introduced in the Windows Vista client â€” is finished and will be made  available for testing in the next significant Samba release."
+     Samba leader Jeremy Allison said support for SMB2 — which was  introduced in the Windows Vista client — is finished and will be made  available for testing in the next significant Samba release."